MicrosoftDocs/security/security-docs/operations/respond-incident.md

 ## Step 2: Investigate the incident

-If your workspace isn't onboarded to the unified security operations platform, start in the Azure portal.
+If your workspace is onboarded to the unified security operations platform, you'll stay in the Defender portal for this entire step.
+Otherwise, start in the Azure portal.
 You'll jump over to the Defender portal for some investigation, and then return to the Azure portal.

 ## [Defender portal](#tab/defender-portal)